danielnaber/oxygen-languagetool-plugin/README.md

 ### Usage

 Load an XML file and click the `LanguageTool Check` button or press `Ctrl + Shift + Return`.
 Errors detected by LanguageTool will become highlighted.
+Click the right mouse button on an error to get an error message and, for some errors, a list of corrections.

-If something doesn't work, please start oXygen from the command line and see if you get any error messages there.
+If something doesn't work,
+please start oXygen from the command line and see if you get any error messages there.
 [Submit a bug report](https://github.com/danielnaber/oxygen-languagetool-plugin/issues) if you have problems.